Post Operative Rehab

 Any therapist claiming to have even a minimum amount of orthopedic experience should be familiar with the rehabilitation process of the following surgeries; knee meniscus surgery, ACL/PCL repair, knee replacement, herniated disc repair or laminectomy, and ORIF or fracture stabilization of varying bones.

-Moderate experienced therapists will have worked with patients after shoulder replacement, hip replacement, lumbar spine stabilization, rotator cuff surgery, spinal stenosis, and carpal tunnel syndrome.
+Moderately experienced therapists will have worked with patients after shoulder replacement, hip replacement, lumbar spine stabilization, rotator cuff surgery, spinal stenosis, and carpal tunnel syndrome.

-Highly experienced therapists will have worked with multiple level laminectomy, total sacrectomy, multiple trauma, brain surgery, tendon lengthening, tendon and muscle transfer, and
+Highly experienced therapists will have worked with multiple level laminectomy, total sacrectomy, multiple trauma, brain surgery, tendon lengthening, tendon, and muscle transfer, and

 The better physical shape you are in before surgery, the better your results will be (especially in the short term).
 Before surgery, your physical therapist will teach you exercises and show you how you will walk with assistance after your operation.
 Your therapist also will discuss precautions and home adaptations, such as removing loose rugs or strategically placing a chair so that you can sit instead of squatting to get something out of a low cabinet.
 It’s always easier to make these modifications before you have TKR surgery.